25 July 2017

 Hong Kong is not only a leading production centre but also a hub for clothing sourcing globally.
 Companies doing garment trade in Hong Kong are experienced in fabrics procurement, sales and marketing, quality control, logistic arrangements, clothing designs and international and national rules and regulations.
 The professionalism that they command and the combined services offered are not easily matched elsewhere.
 They altogether form one of the largest groups involved in import-export trade in Hong Kong.

 Performance of Hong Kong’s Exports of Clothing

 Hong Kong’s clothing manufacturers have comprehensive knowledge about sourcing and products.
 They are able to understand and cater for the preferences of the dispersed customer bases.
-Exporters also have good knowledge of international and national rules and regulations governing clothing exports, such as rules of origin, quota restrictions, tariff rates and documentation requirements.
+Exporters also have good knowledge of international and national rules and regulations governing clothing exports, such as rules of origin, tariff rates and documentation requirements.
 Cut, make and trim (CMT) arrangements are common, although many Hong Kong manufacturers have moved to higher value added activities such as design and brand development, quality control, logistics and material sourcing.

 A few well-established local manufacturers have entered into the retailing business, either locally or in overseas markets.
 Many of them have retail networks with their own labels in major cities around the world including Beijing, London, New York, San Francisco, Shanghai, Singapore, Sydney, Taipei and Tokyo.
 Some well-known manufacturing retailers include Baleno, Bossini, Crocodile, Episode, Esprit, G-2000, Giordano, I.T, JEANSWEST and Moiselle.